Nagyeman132/Nagyeman132/README.md

 - 👋 Hi, I’m @Nagyeman132
 - 👀 I’m interested in Computer Engineering & CyberSecurity
-- 🌱 I’m currently learning Microprocessors and Ardunio
+- 🌱 I’m currently learning Microprocessors and Python
 - 💞️ I’m looking to collaborate on creating safer IT producures
 - 📫 How to reach me nathan_agyeman@student.uml.edu